MCDReforged/MCDReforged/docs/source/customize/handler.rst

     <[Builder]Steve> Hello
     <[Builder]Steve> !!MCDR status

 For the default vanilla handler, ``[Builder]Steve`` is an illegal player name.
-Luckily all possible prefixes of the players in the server follows the same format ``[Prefix] PlayerName``.
+Luckily all possible prefixes of the players in the server follows the same format ``[Prefix]PlayerName``.
 So it's possible to make a dedicated handler for the server

 For example, the following codes above creates a handler than is able to handle player names in this server

 .. code-block:: python

-    from parse import parse
+    import re

     from mcdreforged.handler.impl import VanillaHandler